Reasons Why You’re not Losing Weight | How to Lose Weight Fast

 • emotional stress from relationships or trauma

-All stress types, acute and chronic, activate the sympathetic nervous system, also known as the “fight or flight” system.
+All stress types, acute and chronic, activate the sympathetic nervous system, also known as the “fight or flight” response.

 In acute stress, this system activates, responds, and deactivates, based on a feedback loop.